 |Alt/Option key||To copy the contents of a grid cell, press the Alt key (Windows) or Option key (macOS) and click in the grid cell.
 A blue toast message tells you that the clipboard has a copy of the cell contents.
 This operation works for most grids in the Tanium Console, including the Question Results grid.|

-Results often lead to additional questions.
-For example, let's say you originally ask for a list of computer names and running processes, and you see results that indicate a suspicious process is running on a few machines.
-You can merge the question with another to learn more—for example, the last logged-in user.
-The merge question is issued in the background, and the results grid is redisplayed with one or more additional columns that have data for the added sensor.
+Question results often lead to additional questions.
+For example, say you originally ask for a list of computer names and running processes, and you see results that indicate a suspicious process is running on a few endpoints.
+You can merge the question with another to learn more, such as the last logged-in user.
+The Tanium Server issues the merge question in the background, and the Tanium Console redisplays the Question Results grid with one or more additional columns that have data for the added sensor.

 To merge questions:

-- Click Merge in the upper right corner of the results grid toolbar.
+- Click Merge in the upper right corner of the Question Results grid toolbar.

 Interact displays the Select Merge Questions dialog box.

 - Use one of the tabs to add one or more questions and then click the red Merge button.

-The Build a Question tab includes fields that enable you to select sensors for the merge question.
+- Build a Question: Includes fields that enable you to select sensors for the merge question.

-Notice that you add additional sensors to the "get" clause but you do not add filters to the "from" clause.
-The from clause is built from the rows that were selected on the results grid when you clicked Merge.
+Notice that you add sensors to the get clause but you do not add filters to the from clause.
+The from clause is built from the rows that you selected in the Question Results grid when you clicked Merge.

-From the results grid, you can drill down from selected results to retrieve additional information from the selected endpoints.
+From the Question Results grid, you can drill down from selected results to retrieve additional information from the selected endpoints.
 By adding a drill-down question, you are essentially adding sensor filters.
 You often will want to do this when you are targeting a narrow group of computers for an action.
 For example, let's say you originally ask for a list of chassis types and operating systems.
 You can drill down from these results to the list of computer names for the matching records.

 To drill down: